ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 ### Web Distributions

+#### Static Content

 A 0 TTL forces CloudFront to check the `If-Modified-Since` header to see if the origin has changed.

+#### Dynamic Content

 If it is dyanamic content use a custom origin; enable forwarding query string; and set the TTL to 0.
 TTL = 0 enables a pull through caching mechanism where CloudFront sends a GET request to the origin with an "If-Modified-Since" header.

+Types of dynamic content includes:

+- Unique content per request

+- not unique but has a short TTL - stale content will be served if origin is unavailable

+- end user input changes user request

 #### Video Distributions